Skip to content

 Leopard-EM

-Location & oriEntatiOn of PARticles found using two-Dimensional tEmplate Matching (Leopard-EM) is a Python implementation of Two-Dimensional Template Matching (2DTM) using PyTorch for GPU acceleration.
-This package reflects most of the functionality described in Lucas, et al. (2021)1 with additional user-friendly features for integrating into broader data science workflows.
+Welcome to the Location & oriEntatiOn of PARticles found using two-Dimensional tEmplate Matching (Leopard-EM) online documentation!
+Leopard-EM is a Python implementation of Two-Dimensional Template Matching (2DTM) which itself is a data processing method in cryo-EM for locating and orienting particles using a reference structure.
+This package currently reflects the functionality described in Lucas, et al. (2021)1 with additional programs to maximize the usefulness of 2DTM as well as other user-friendly features for integrating into broader data science workflows.

 Installation